 Maximum depth of water the pump can pull

 Piston nominal diameter, measured in centimeters

-The Afridev is a conventional lever action handpump which is fully corrosion resistant and easy to install.
-Pump Materials include:
+The Afridev is a conventional lever action hand pump which is corrosion resistant and easy to install.
+Its configuration includes an:

 - Pump head, handle and pump stand: galvanized steel